shivshankardayal/full-website/books/c/source/lang.rst

   {
     return 0;
   }

+A type has *known constant size* if the type is not incomplete and is not a variable length array type.

 Array, function, and pointer types are collectively called *derived declarator types*.
 A *declarator type derivation* from a type *T* is the construction of a